onox/orka/docs/rendering/contexts.md

 ```

 This will create a context using the 'device' platform of EGL.
+The context is created and made current on the calling task by the `Create_Context`
+function.

 !!! note
     A context that uses the Wayland platform can be created using the function
     `Create_Context` in package `:::ada Orka.Contexts.EGL.Wayland`.
     The Wayland platform is also used when creating a context on Linux via AWT.

-The context is created and made current on the calling task by the `Create_Context`
-function.
+!!! tip "Listing supported EGL extensions"
+    The Alire crate orka\_egl provides the executable orka\_egl\_info, which will print
+    the supported client and platforms extensions.

 #### Enumerating devices